lucasmrdt/bb-collab-screenshot/README.md

-### 3 - Create a mask which extract only black pixels
+### 3 - Create a mask that extracts only black pixels.

 ```python